grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

 # Constant Arrival Rate Executor

-As noted in [Setting load profiles with executors](Setting-load-profiles-with-executors.md#Constant-Arrival-Rate), the _Constant Arrival Rate_ executor has a primary focus on the _iteration rate_ being applied over a specified timeframe.
+As noted in [Setting load profiles with executors](../08-Setting-load-profiles-with-executors.md#Constant-Arrival-Rate), the _Constant Arrival Rate_ executor has a primary focus on the _iteration rate_ being applied over a specified timeframe.

 ## Exercises

-For our exercises, we're going to start by using a very basic script which simply performs an HTTP request then waits one second before completing the test iteration.
+For our exercises, we're going to start by using a very basic script that simply performs an HTTP request and then waits one second before completing the test iteration.
 We're providing some console output as things change.

 ### Creating our script

-Let's begin by implementing our test script with minimally required configuration.
+Let's begin by implementing our test script with the minimally required configuration.
 Create a file named _test.js_ with the following content:

 ```js
 import http from 'k6/http';